open-telemetry/opentelemetry-go/sdk/metric/aggregator/exponential/README.md

 ### Handling subnormal values

-Subnormal values are those which are smaller than 0x1p-1022, this being numbers that "gradually underflow" and use less than 52 bits of precision in the significand.
+Subnormal values are those in the range [0x1p-1074, 0x1p-1022), these being numbers that "gradually underflow" and use less than 52 bits of precision in the significand at the smallest representable exponent (i.e., -1022).
 Subnormal numbers present special challenges for both the exponent- and logarithm-based mapping function, and to avoid additional complexity induced by corner cases, subnormal numbers are rounded up to 0x1p-1022 in this implementation.

 Handling subnormal numbers is difficult for the logarithm mapping function because Golang's `math.Log()` function rounds subnormal